 In particular, she's renowned for her activism in the Govan area during the 1915 Glasgow mass rent strikes, protesting the scarcity of housing, high rents and the squalid conditions of the existing housing.

 Mary Barbour fought the landlords and their rent increases, helping to organise tenant committees and eviction resistance, leading to positive change to renting law.

-A statue of Mary Barbour is planned for Govan to commemorate her amazing achievements.
+There is a statue of Mary Barbour in Govan to commemorate her amazing achievements.